by-jp/www.byjp.me/content/notes/twitter/6800890464/index.md

 - imported
 - from-twitter
 ---
 Care to take any online Briggs-Myers personality test and reply with how accurate you think it is re: [http://www.personalitypage.com/home.html](http://www.personalitypage.com/home.html) ?
-Interesting\!
+Interesting!